oserr/itemcatalog/README.md

 Once you have everything setup, then you can modify the parameters used to create the SQLAlchemy engine, for example, by replacing `omar:omar` with `YourUserName:YourPassowrd`, and replace `catalog` with your database name.

+## Google's OAuth 2.0
+After obtaining the OAuth client key from Google, you need to download the key and secret and store it in `client_secret.json`.

 ## Setting up the environment